gradle/gradle/design-docs/conflict-resolution-spec.md

 two things:

 - Every version of 'google-collections' and every version of 'guava' conflict with each other.
-- Every version of 'google-collections' is newer than every version of 'guava'.
+- Every version of 'google-collections' is older than any version of 'guava'.

 ### User visible changes